dtruchan-commits/ScriPTA-app/README.md

 ## Features

 - FastAPI backend with basic type safety using Pydantic models
-- Endpoints that returns swatch and layer configuration data
+- Endpoints that return swatch and layer configurations
-- Optional filtering by colorname parameter
+- Optional filtering by color name parameter
-- Basic error handling for non-existent colornames
 - Type definitions using Enums for Color Model and Color Space
-- JSON response format with structured data
 - Connection example for Adobe InDesign's ExtendScript

 ## Installation